datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Explore the `dp01-ops` repository

-The contents of the `dp01-ops` repository will be synchronized with the Kubernetes cluster such that every object in the repository wil be deployed to the cluster.
+The contents of the `dp01-ops` repository will be synchronized with the Kubernetes cluster such that every object in the repository will be deployed to the cluster.
 Let's briefly explore the contents of this repository.

 Issue the following command: